scott-milano/CHash/README.md

 Dynamic Lists/Hashes in C

+**Note:** This library is very lightly tested (with the included unit test) and should not be depended upon in production/critical code.

 This library provides dynamic Lists and Hashes in C using macro generated static functions.
 This provides basic type checking in the compiler and protects against minor type mismatches.

 These types of structures are available in more advanced languages, but missed in C.